ellmetha/django-precise-bbcode/README.rst

 Storing bbcodes
 ***************

 While you can use the Django built-in ``models.TextField`` to add your BBCode contents to your models, a common need is to store both the BBCode content and the corresponding HTML markup in the database.
-To address this Django-precise-bbcode provides a ``BBCodeTextField``.
+To address this *django-precise-bbcode* provides a ``BBCodeTextField``.

 ::